KMohZaid/uno_cards_assest/README.md

 # What i changed from main source?

 - Only edited options images to fix the issue that some of them are not visible when telegram theme is dark/black
+- added no mercy cards for no mercy mode, [thank to this asset](https://textures.spriters-resource.com/pc_computer/uno/asset/502304/)

 # What is left to do